standardconnect/xls-37d/README.md

 > Ledger Index: 62084722

-During concensous, all nodes on the XRP Ledger will sort and agree upon the order of transactions within a given ledger.
+During consensus, all nodes on the XRP Ledger will sort and agree upon the order of transactions within a given ledger.
 This unique sequence of transactions is also referred to as a canonical order.
 Given the process, every closed, or validated ledger will list transactions in a seqencial order that was agreed upon by the nodes of the network.
 This means that transactions, like ledgers, can also be identified by an index, so long as the ledger is closed and the ledger index is known.

 > Ledger Index: 25